pandfun/ftp/README.md

   <br><br>

 > [!IMPORTANT]
-> Both the `server.py` and `client.py` files have macros for the Server's IP and Port.
+> Both the `server.py` and `client.py` files have macros (*variables*) for the Server's IP and Port.
 >
-> By default, the IP Address (*the `SERVER` Macro*) is set to the local host, so client and server have to be on the same machine.
+> By default, the IP Address (*the `SERVER` Macro*) is set to the local host.
+> So client tries to connect to it's local host (which may not connect to the correct server if you're using them from different machines).
 >
-> If you want to run the server and client from different machines, then replace the macro with the IP Address of the ***machine on which the server is running***
+> If you want to run the server and client from different machines, replace the macro with the IP Address of the ***machine on which the server is running***

+---

+## Features

+*Work-in-progress*

 ---